-From the very first vision Ezekiel receives he is awed by the holiness of this God that he serves.
+rom the very first vision Ezekiel receives he is awed by the holiness of this God that he serves.
+The alory and majesty of Yabwab powers are a first serves. serves.
 The glory and majesty of Yahweh pouring over Ezekiel makes a deep impact on him.
 From the beginning God makes His abhorrence of sin and wickedness clear to Ezekiel.
 During the visit to Jerusalem Ezekiel is confronted with how far the desecration of God's holy temple has gone.
 And so God's glory must depart from Israel, so that the complete tearing down His people can commence.
 God's holiness ordains it and only when His people see the full measure of the punishment promised by Moses poured out upon them will they even begin to understand what Yahweh has told them for centuries.
 And it is precisely in the promises of His restoring them that His amazing other-worldly difference and purity is poured forth.
 Once Israel is re-instated in the Promised Land and lives under the order of the New Torah of Ezekiel, God's holiness will be perfectly clear to His people.